ksenia-ge/RepData_PeerAssessment1/PA1_complete.md

 ```
 ## [1] "median daily steps = 10766.1886792453"
 ```
+Both the mean and median values are higher after filling in missing values with mean value for that interval.
 ## Are there differences in activity patterns between weekdays and weekends?